Customer profile analysis: Methods and hacks to boost your sales process

 Asking questions is great, but you can’t get a full analysis of your ideal customer until you see what they’re actually doing on your website and inside your software.

-Start with analytics tools such as Google Analytics to see how people interact with your website.
+Start with analytics tools such as Google Analytics or these alternatives for Google Analytics to see how people interact with your website.
 Where do they normally start, and how do they arrive at the pricing page?
 Which sales pages do people linger on more?
 Are there specific features that stand out to them and get more clicks?

 If you’re using Google Adsense, you can also see detailed demographics of the users that come to your website.
 You can learn more about their age, gender, location, interests, and more.